joebelmonte/front_end_geo_bee/README.md

   * Have the ability to toggle on “process of elimination mode”
   * Chose different difficulty levels (i.e., how many incorrect guesses before I have lost the game)
-* See how many games I have played and what my record is (wins versus losses). o	I should be able to see my score for each game.
+* See how many games I have played and what my record is (wins versus losses).
+  *	I should be able to see my score for each game.
 * Save an unfinished game and come back later to finish it.
 * Delete a game from my record.
 * Play other geographic locations (other continents)

 A user will have many games.
 Each game will have the following attributes:

-* user
 * id
 * date started
 * number of correct guesses